bgmeulem/bgmeulem.github.io/_pages/about.md

 ---

 I am a motivated and persistent researcher currently working towards earning a PhD in Neuroscience.
 With a robust background in modeling and computation, my academic journey has now led me to investigate the rich biological processes underlying cellular computation in the brain.
 By using highly detailed multi-scale simulations and advanced, yet explainable machine learning tools, I aim to shed light on how the many individual processes, from synaptic input patterns to biophysical dynamics, work together to give rise to high-level information processing in the brain.

-Parallel to my academic research in neuroscience, I have a keen interest in explainable AI.
-My aim is to develop such XAI solutions for neuroscience problems, thereby propelling advancements in both fields that could advance our understanding of how the brain operates.